 - Public speaking

 Words like dedicated, motivated, or best frustrate hiring managers because they are easy to say but hard to measure before hiring you.
-Instead, show your soft skills indirectly via your portfolio, your work experience, and by providing results-based examples.
+Instead, show your soft skills indirectly via your portfolio, and your work experience, and by providing results-based examples.

 The Top Skills Employers Are Looking For